iamdonovan/iamdonovan.github.io/docs/teaching/r-programming/exercises/project.rst

 to do your initial analysis in a notebook format, and move the code to a script once you've got things running smoothly.

-If you are working with notebooks, however, it's usually a good idea to clear the outputs before committing the file using git (remember that these outputs are automatically generated, which means there's not much point in keeping track of them).
-This helps avoid potential merge conflicts, and it cuts down on the file size if you have a lot of
+If you are working with notebooks, however, it's usually a good idea to **clear the outputs** before committing the file using git (remember: these outputs are automatically generated, which means there's not much point in keeping track of them!).

+This helps avoid potential merge conflicts, and it cuts down on the file size if you have a lot of plots or other embedded images/files in your notebook.

 notes